-The drug has become somewhat popularized not only as a sedative drug, but also for its fast acting euphoric effects, and is considered a high risk for abuse and addiction.
+The drug has become somewhat popularized not only as a sedative drug, but also for its fast-acting euphoric effects, and is considered high risk for abuse and addiction.
 The drug should only be taken for short-term use.

 Many people have become inadvertently addicted to benzodiazepines such as Klonopin, and may even resort to obtaining them off the street in a desperate attempt to prevent drug withdrawals which can be extremely hard to tolerate.

 Klonopin (Clonazepam) Side Effects

 The side effects of Klonopin can be quite severe and can discount any perceived benefits of the drug.
 It should only be used short-term for anxiety, as the side effects can become more formidable over time.

 Common side effects of Klonopin (clonazepam) can include:

 - Increased anxiety